10 Clothes Wringer Alternatives for When There's No Other Options

 Wring Clothes by Hand

 The preliminary purpose of a cloth wringer is to wring the water out of your clothes so they can dry faster.
+The last thing you want to do is put soaking wet clothes in the dryer.
 The device allows the little moisture that is left behind to evaporate faster.
 All of that is indeed how it works when you have a cloth wringer.

 When you don't have one, you do it the old-fashioned way.
 Wring them yourself by hand.
 It might seem a bit counterproductive, but that is merely a lazy excuse.
 Wringing clothes by hand is as practical as using any tool and perhaps does the job better.
 Simply twist the clothes tightly lengthwise and watch the water run out.